Motru: History

 The region has been inhabited since at least the time of the Roman Empire, attested by the discovery of some silver coins from the era of Emperor Septimius Severus (193-211) in Leurda in 1964.

 The Dacian town Amutria is also mentioned in ancient sources like Ptolemy's Geographia (c.
 150 AD) and Tabula Peutingeriana (2nd century AD), and potentially placed here.
 The name is homonymous with the ancient name of the Motru River.
 After the Roman conquest of Dacia, Amutria was part of an important road network, between Drubetis and Pelendava.
 A settlement and a Roman castrum were discovered in archeological digs near the village of Valea Perilor in the Cătunele commune, close to the road between Motru and Baia de Aramă.
 The Roman road connecting to Drobeta on the Motru valley was also identified in Cătunele.

-The oldest documented settlement in the territory of the present-day city is Ploștina (mentioned as Ploștină in the chrysobulls granted to Tismana in 1385 and 1444).
+The oldest documented settlement in the territory of the present-day city is Ploștina (mentioned as Ploștină in the charters granted to Tismana in 1385 and 1444).
 Until 1863, the village belonged to the estate of the Tismana monastery with the monks collecting the tithe from the land.
 From 1863 on, the estate was administered by the state.
 For three years, the estate was also leased to Tudor Vladimirescu, and the inhabitants of this area participated in the uprising of 1821 as well.

 Two villages incorporated into the present-day city, Roșiuța and Lupoița, were inhabited by free farmers who owned their own plots of land.